+Digest Africa’s ultimate vision is to organize all the information and data about Africa's technology ecosystem as well as disseminate it in ways that are easy to consume and understand.
+Currently, we are building the most abundant resource of information and data about startups, tech companies, investors, accelerators and deals across Africa.
 That is why we have created a detailed methodology to ensure that our information and data are not only authoritative but useful and reliable.
-For the sake of transparency, and so that you are aware of our limitations, we have documented it on this page.
+For the sake of transparency, and so that you are aware of our limitations, we have documented our methodology on this page.

 - Accurate: We strive to make our data as accurate as possible.

 - Timely: We strive to update our database as quickly as possible.

 - Insightful: We strive to turn raw data into actionable insights through visualizations.

 HOW WE CLASSIFY INDUSTRIES